Learning and Research

-A collection of electronic specialized encyclopedias and reference books on a wide variety of subject areas that can be searched individually or as a whole.
+A collection of electronic specialized encyclopedias and reference books on a wide variety of subject areas can be searched individually or as a whole.

-A resource for learning or refreshing skills in many topics including math, reading, writing, and computer basics.
+A resource for learning or refreshing skills in many topics, including math, reading, writing, and computer basics.
 The College Preparation Center topics include ACT, SAT, AP, and PSAT.
-The Career Center topics include preparation topics for careers in allied health, teaching, law enforcement, and many more.
+The Career Center topics include career preparation topics in allied health, teaching, law enforcement, and many more.
 Registration required.

 Registration and Access: To access a tutorial, test, or eBook, all new users must register by clicking “Register Now” in the lower right corner of the homepage or “Register” to the right of any product title.
-On the registration window, users provide their name and a valid email address, create a password, and click “Create Account”.
+On the registration window, users provide their name and a valid email address, create a password, and click “Create Account.”
 These are all required fields.
-The email address will become the username and will also be used for a password reset if needed.
+The email address will become the username and be used for a password reset if needed.

 Returning users simply enter their username and password in the “Sign in to Your Account” section in the lower right corner of the homepage or “Login” to the right of any product title.

 Search for fiction and nonfiction books by author, author read-alikes, series, subject, or title.
 You’ll also find recommendations based on your search, Book Discussion Guides, Grab and Go Booklists, nonfiction Picture Book Extenders in NoveList K-8, Common Core Connections, Curricular Connection articles, and much more.

 Have you thought about learning a new language?
 Maybe you want to brush up on your language skills for an upcoming trip.
-Well, thanks to the Idaho Commission for Libraries you can do just that online, and it’s free!
+Thanks to the Idaho Commission for Libraries you can do just that online, and it’s free!
 Pronunciator offers self-directed lessons in 98 languages.
 Give it a try today!

 The Idaho Small Business Development Center empowers business success through our no-cost and confidential consulting and affordable training to small businesses throughout our state.
-Their services are open to current business owners and to those planning to start a business.
+Their services are open to current business owners and those planning to start a business.